An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): The dif ference equation

 The special case $\tilde{B}(z;u_6/q,u_7/q;u_0,u_1)$ (with $m=1$) is particularly nice.
 In that case, in contrast to the situation with $\tilde{A}$, {\em all} of the integrals that appear in the expressions for the singular values are order 1 elliptic Selberg integrals, and may thus be expressed via \eqref{eq:eP_tau} as tau functions for elliptic Painlev\'e.
 It should follow from a suitable Zariski density argument that the various formulas resulting from consistency of this expression and of the action of isomonodromy transformations continue to hold for arbitrary tau functions, with any appearance of $q^n$ replaced by $Q\in \C^*$ such that

-(Sketch: As $n$ varies over (large) positive integers, the balancing condition describes a dense countable family of hypersurfaces in parameter space; that the contour integral is dense among all solutions on such hypersurfaces follows from the fact that its difference Galois group is generically equal to $\GL_2$.)
-However, since the arguments of \cite{partII} give a much more conceptual proof of this fact (and, conversely, that any function satisfying all consistency conditions is a tau function), there seems little point to fleshing out the details of the Zariski density argument.
+(Sketch: As $n$ varies over (large) positive integers, the balancing condition describes a dense countable family of hypersurfaces in parameter space; that the contour integral is dense among all solutions on such hypersurfaces follows from the fact that its dif\/ference Galois group is generically equal to~$\GL_2$.)
+However, since the arguments of~\cite{partII} give a much more conceptual proof of this fact (and, conversely, that any function satisfying all consistency conditions is a~tau function), there seems little point to f\/leshing out the details of a~Zariski density argument.

-Also of interest in the case $m=1$ is the relation to the action of the Weyl group $E_7$.
-This turns out to be easiest to describe in terms of the $B$ matrices, although what meaning this has from a difference equation perspective is as yet unclear.
+Also of interest in the case $m=1$ is the relation to the action of the Weyl group~$E_7$.
+This turns out to be easiest to describe in terms of the $B$ matrices, although what meaning this has from a dif\/ference equation perspective is as yet unclear.

 \begin{thm} In the case $m=1$, let

 where

 Then there exist matrices $C$ and $D$ independent of $z$ such that